 Broaden Your Horizons

-Broaden Your Horizons is an annual work experience and future employment awareness raising event for Aboriginal and Torres Strait Islander students in years 9 to 12.
-To date, events have been held at the Supreme Court and the National Museum.
-At the events, participants have had the opportunity to engage with staff from a broad range of occupations and learnt about different pathways into training and employment.
+Broaden Your Horizons is an annual career education event for Aboriginal and Torres Strait Islander students in years 9 to 12.
+To date, events have been held at the Supreme Court and the National Museum of Australia.
+Broaden Your Horizons provide participants with opportunities to engage with staff from a broad range of occupations and professions and to learn about different pathways into training and employment.

-For more information on the Student Aspirations Program, please contact the Senior Program Officer on 02 6207 4782.
+For more information on the Student Aspirations Program, please contact the Senior Programs Officer on 02 6207 4782.

-The ACT Directorate’s Koori Preschool Program provides 3-5 year old children with rich, play-based experiences aligned with the Early Years Learning Framework, in a culturally safe environment that includes Aboriginal and Torres Strait Islander perspectives across the curriculum.
+The ACT Directorate’s Koori Preschool Program provides 3 to 5-year-old children with rich, play-based experiences aligned with the Early Years Learning Framework, in a culturally safe environment that includes Aboriginal and Torres Strait Islander perspectives across the curriculum.